-Table 34.1: Table Types
+Table 32.1: Table Types

-TA- BLE Description of Core B Table TYPE Pre-added Table Entries 1 none Core B is not implementing a DPDK pipeline.
+ш T A Table 52.1.
+Table TA- BLE Description of Core B Table TYPE Pre-added Table Entries 1 none Core B is not implementing a DPDK pipeline.
 Core B is implementing a pass-through from its input set of software queues to its output set of software queues.
 N/A 2 stub Stub table.
 Core B is implementing the same pass-through functionality as described for the "none" option by using the DPDK Packet Framework by using one stub table for each input NIC port.
-N/A 3 hash- [spec] 8-Iru LRU hash table with 8-byte key size - and 16 million entries.
+N/A 3 hash- [spec] 8-lru LRU hash table with 8-byte key size - and 16 million entries.
 16 million entries are successfully added to the hash table with the following key format: [4-byte index, 4 bytes of 0] The action configured for all table entries is "Sendto output port", with the output port index uniformly distributed for the range of output ports.
 The default table rule (used in the case of a lookup miss) is to drop the packet.
-At run time, core A is creating the following lookup key and storing it into the packet meta data for core B to use for table lookup: [destination IPv4 address, 4 bytes of 0] 4 hash- [spec] 8- ext Extendable bucket hash table with -8-byte key size and 16 million entries.
+At run time, core A is creating the following lookup key and storing it into the packet meta data for core B to use for table lookup: [destination IPv4 address, 4 bytes of 0] 4 hash- [spec] 8- ext Extendable bucket hash table with - 8-byte key size and 16 million entries.
 Same as hash-[spec]-8-Iru table entries, above.
 5 hash- LRU hash table with 16-byte key size - and 16 million entries.
 16 million entries are successfully added to the hash table with the following key format: [4-byte index, 12 bytes of 0] The action configured for all table entries is "Send to output port", with the output port index uniformly distributed for the range of output ports.
 The default table rule (used in the case of a lookup miss) is to drop the packet.
-At run time, core A is creating the following lookup key and storing it into the packet meta data for core B to use for table lookup: 34.3 Runn ing the Application [destination IPv4 address, 12 bytes 398] 6 hash- Extendable bucket hash table with Same as hash-[spec]-16-lru table
+At run time, core A is creating the following lookup key and storing it into the packet meta data for core B to use 32.3 Runn ing the Application for table lookup: [destination IPv4 address, 12 bytes 19 5 6 haab Extandable bucket back table with 0] U hash- Extendable bucket hash table with Same as hash-[spec]-16-lru table

-34.3.3 Input Traffic
+32.3.3 Input Traffic